CommodoreOS/PCUAE/README.md

 ======================================

-If when loading PCUAE is acts odd or does not load corectly then it can be down to the PCUAE USB drive, THEC64/THEA500 Models do not eject the PCUAE USB Drive correctlly so mark the drive with a `Dirty Bit` so it neeeds scanning for errors, it can messup the data on the PCUAE USB Drive and then get loading errors so then you need to scan it for errors on Windows 10, or might even need to format it again in FAT32 but it should work properly after that, On Windows 10/11, Right Click on the PCUAE USB Drive in Windows Exployer and click on Properties then click on Tools then you see... `Error Checking` `This option will check for file system errors` and then click on its `Check` button and wait for it to finish, once done put back in the machine and PCUAE should load properly, if not then the USB Drive needs formating again with FAT32, on Windows 11 if the USB Drive is on FAT32 file system already you can format it again using the Windows Formater, right click on USB Drive and click on Format, it should of selected FAT32 already in it then click on `Quick` or `Slow Format`, I would do `Slow Format` to remove all the errors on the drive, it will take a while but its worth it, this goes to show that Windows can format USB Drives in FAT32, it still in there, it just uses NTFS instead cause its a better file system and you get less coruption on it, RGL should of used NTFS instead of FAT32, Linux OS for Armhf does support NTFS too, they copied all the other Minis thats why, you should not folow someone else, that how you make the same mistakes.
+If when loading PCUAE is acts odd or does not load corectly then it can be down to the PCUAE USB drive, THEC64/THEA500 Models do not eject the PCUAE USB Drive correctlly so mark the drive with a `Dirty Bit` so it needs scanning for errors, it can messup the data on the PCUAE USB Drive and then get loading errors so then you need to scan it for errors on Windows 10, or might even need to format it again in FAT32 but it should work properly after that, On Windows 10/11, Right Click on the PCUAE USB Drive in Windows Exployer and click on Properties then click on Tools then you see... `Error Checking` `This option will check for file system errors` and then click on its `Check` button and wait for it to finish, once done put back in the machine and PCUAE should load properly, if not then the USB Drive needs formating again with FAT32, on Windows 11 if the USB Drive is on FAT32 file system already you can format it again using the Windows Formater, right click on USB Drive and click on Format, it should of selected FAT32 already in it then click on `Quick` or `Slow Format`, I would do `Slow Format` to remove all the errors on the drive, it will take a while but its worth it, this goes to show that Windows can format USB Drives in FAT32, it still in there, it just uses NTFS instead cause its a better file system and you get less coruption on it, RGL should of used NTFS instead of FAT32, Linux OS for Armhf does support NTFS too, they copied all the other Minis thats why, you should not folow someone else, that how you make the same mistakes.

 I was looking into the `Dirty Bit` and why it was there recently and it can be fixed by using `fsck.fat`, it does remove the `Dirty Bit` so no errors when you plug it back into your PC but can messup the USB drive because it sees some of the file names are too long so renames the files(FSCK0000.001, FSCK0000.002 and so on) on the PCUAE USB Drive so stops PCUAE booting so I removed it.

-It the carousel on THEA500 Mini thats making the `Dirty Bit` on the drive and making it when it reads it in its `USB Media Menu` cause its there if you turn of the machine and put the USB Drive in the PC then the error box apears, its because its not been unmounted properly, its not been told to unmount it when it power off and because its on standybe=y do the USB Drive is still connected to the Linux system.
+It the carousel on THEA500 Mini thats making the `Dirty Bit` on the drive and making it when it reads it in its `USB Media Menu` cause its there if you turn of the machine and put the USB Drive in the PC then the error box apears, its because its not been unmounted properly, its not been told to unmount it when it power off and because its on standby so the USB Drive is still connected to the Linux system inside it.
 If say your on the carousel and want to add a game you forget to add, you think... "ah OK I can pull the USB Drive out and add it" no you can't it needs to be unmounted first by Linux, if your using the carousel without PCUAE you need to turn it off first before pulling the USB drive out, you even have to do that in PCUAE too, it can corupt the files on the USB Drive.